-To explore the response to stimulation with one electrode:
+To explore the response to stimulation with one electrode.

 - Select the electrode by pressing the electrode on the screen.
 The top electrode on the CP screen represents the electrode nearest to the tip of the lead.
-The rectangle around the selected electrode will not be faded (1). - Adjust the stimulation amplitude (2).
+The rectangle around the selected electrode will not be faded ((1)). - Adjust the stimulation amplitude (2).
 Press the stimulation button to stimulate (3).
 (See manual section Controlling Stimulation Amplitude for more information). - The stimulation amplitude will be displayed next to the electrode.
-For each electrode, the threshold saved is the last amplitude used to deliver stimulation. - Manually record the motor (4) and sensory (5) responses to stimulation by pressing the appropriate buttons. - Select a new electrode to stimulate or move on to connect to a Neurostimulator ((6)).
+For each electrode, the threshold saved is the last amplitude used to deliver stimulation. - Manually record the motor (4) and sensory (5) responses to stimulation by pressing the appropriate buttons. - Select a new electrode to stimulate or move on to connect to a Stimulator (6).

 Note: Only stimulation amplitude is adjustable during test stimulation.
-The stimulation frequency is 14 Hz, and the pulse width is 210μ s.
+The stimulation frequency is 14 Hz, and the pulse width is 210 $\mu$ s.
+The stimulation frequency can be changed to by exiting Lead Placement and going into CP Settings.